ssvlabs/awesome-ssv/RUN_BACKEND.md

 ```

-- _generate-keyshares_ : This option can be used to generate SSV keyshares using SSV CLI tool
+- _generate-keyshares_ : This option can be used to generate SSV keyshares using the SSV CLI tool
   - Example config file: sample_config/keyshare-config.json
   - Fill in the params in the config file and pass it as an argument